 950 New Hampshire Avenue

 The building at 950 New Hampshire Avenue, NW is the primary building for Milken Institute SPH.
-Opened in the spring of 2014, it will be available at full capacity for classes and events in the summer of 2014.
-The new building provides a variety of spaces for use by the students, faculty and staff of Milken Institute SPH.
+Opened in the spring of 2014, it houses all of the school's academic departments and is used for classes and events.
+The building provides a variety of spaces for use by the students, faculty and staff of Milken Institute SPH.

 The building is a hub for faculty, students and staff to exchange ideas and foster dialogue around key public health issues.
 The ground floor includes a 227 seat auditorium as well as a separate "Convening Center" that allows the school to host a variety of conferences and academic events.
 Additional meeting space throughout the building provide excellent options for events that bridge academic study with the practice of public health.